 Adding annotation in the sub-cluster dashboard is like in the Analysis dashboard.

 First, select a group of cells, then click on Create an annotation and define the Group name and Cluster name, follow section 13_Add a annotation.

 Annotation created in Sub-cluster dashboard is treated equally to the one created in the main dashboard.
 Hence, you can view your sub-clusters in the main scatter plot or annotate sub-clusters in the different sub-clustering dashboard under the same group name.

 On BBrowser, click on the Clonotype button at the bottom of the main scatter plot will show you the Clonotype dashboard.
-All cells in main scatter plot will be changed to gray color and spot size is decreased.
+All cells in the main scatter plot will be changed to gray color and spot size is decreased.
 A mini map will pop-up showing you the previous coloring of the scatter plot.

-Now, you can add TCR sequencing data by clicking on Upload.
+Now, you can add TCR sequencing data by clicking on Upload data.

-In case your data coming from multiple batches, the TCR sequencing data should be submitted for individual batch.
-Clicking Upload data button in that case will show you a pop-up to select input file for each batch.
+In case your data comes from multiple batches, the TCR sequencing data should be submitted for individual batches.
+Clicking Upload data button in that case will show you a pop-up to select the input file for each batch.